MJAlexander/blogdown-website/content/teaching.md

 # Other

+- I ran a workshop on 'Non-traditional data sources in demography' at Cedeplar in April 2022.
+All the materials and code are here: https://mjalexander.github.io/demopop-workshop/
-I ran a workshop on 'Social Media for Population Research' for [CAnD3](https://www.mcgill.ca/cand3/) Fellows in April 2021.
+- I ran a workshop on 'Social Media for Population Research' for [CAnD3](https://www.mcgill.ca/cand3/) Fellows in April 2021.
 All the materials and code are here: https://mjalexander.github.io/social_media_workshop/